algoverzum/problemset/topics/binary-search/word-lookup/statement/statement.en.md

 ## Word Lookup

 Our brave astronauts have crash-landed on a strange planet.
-The grumpy aliens have taken their phones, but luckily, one astronaut kept a secret, tiny dictionary!
+The grumpy aliens took their phones, but luckily, one astronaut kept a secret, a tiny dictionary!
 Now, they need your help to translate a message and convince the aliens they're friendly.
 Translate the message quickly before the aliens get angry and suspicious!

 ### Input